 And it’s an invitation to host what we’re calling “inclusive conversations” in the face of tension.

 But equally as important, we also must recognize not every stakeholder or user will share the same values, so platforms like ours must invest time establishing guiding principles and shared behaviors (their working Ethos).
 These principles are choices—there’s no universally accepted set of ethical standards.
+We can’t refer to a single set of company ethics or nonprofit ethics.
 However, some modes of expression for these principles are more effective than others.

 When true dilemmas do arrive, teams should already have a process in place.
 There are different structures for this; for example, some include internal committees or councils of external stakeholders.
 However, they all share a few characteristics, including:

 - a grounding in empathy, curiosity, and our shared humanity rather than a pre-programmed decision tree;